 A quasi-surreal or space age ‘Polished Steel Coffee Table’ by Italian architect and designer Gabriella Crespi looks like a metal crystal formation of some kind.
 It’s circa 1970s, year unknown.
 Very beautiful as well as multifunctional.
 The staggered leaves are retractable, like drawers, and it’s covered with a mirror-finish steel.

-Every time I see this Todd Merrell Antiques magazine ad, which I find weirdly compelling, I invariably end up at his website and am suddenly transported into some dark Middle Earth underworld, where I feel I might be asked to retrieve an amulet with the help of a talking dog with eyes as big as saucers or something.
+I find this Todd Merrell Antiques magazine ad weirdly compelling.
+If you end up at his website (now defunct) it’s like being transported into Middle Earth or the underworld.
+You might have to retrieve an amulet with the help of a talking dog with eyes as big as saucers or something.